 Standard Minor Deviation Allowed Criteria Building Design Standards Any dimensional standard change (increase or decrease) up to 10%.
 Any deviation shall be based on specific development context that poses a challenge to meet the standards OR a demonstration that the proposed change improves the project's ability to meet the Plan's intent(s).
-Danuary Deorgii Cuntumu Any non-dimensional standard deemed minor by the Planning Director or his/her designee.
+Danumg Deorgh Standards Any non-dimensional standard deemed minor by the Planning Director or his/her designee.
 Any deviation shall be based on specific development context that poses a challenge to meet the standards OR a demonstration that the proposed change improves the project's ability to meet the Plan's intent(s).
 Off-site Parking Spaces Additional spaces may be added where limits are placed on conditional uses.
 Applicant shall provide evidence of no adverse effects on surrounding uses.
-One or more of the following shall be required, subject to the approval of the Planning Director or his/her designee: Parking shall be fully screened via landscaping, wall, and/or fence per Section 6.8.5 starting on page 120 in this Plan.
+One or more of the following shall be required, subject to the approval of the Planning Director or his/her designee: Parking shall be fully screened via landscaping, wall, and/or fence per Section 6.8.5 starting on page 124 in this Plan.
 Parking shall be broken up with landscaping every 10 spaces and as otherwise regulated per City Zoning Code §14-16-3-1.
 Pedestrian walkways shall be included to front entrances, per City Zoning Code § 14-16-3-1(H).
+Location/geometry of Mandatory- Primary Streets-[MOVED to Chapter III Section 10] Deviation from the Centerline of the street up to 300 feet.
+In the case of avoiding natural and/or culturally significant features, a greater allowance is permitted on a case by case basis and may require a signed agreement with affected adjacent owners when it affects their properties [16].
+Shall not introduce a curve beyond what an automobile can navigate safely-as defined in the City's Development Process Manual (DPM) Chapter 23, Sections 2 and 3.
+Any deviation to the location of a Mandatory Primary Street shall be reviewed by the Planning Director or his/her designee for approval.
+Any deviations proposed to avoid rock outcroppings or other natural and/or culturally significant features shall be coordinated with City Open Space Division.